milankinen/livereactload/README.md

 ```

 Create a `.babelrc` file in the project's root directory (or add `react-hot-loader/babel` to the plugins section
 if the file already exists).
-More information about `.babelrc` format and options
-can be found from [babel-plugin-react-transform](https://github.com/gaearon/react-hot-loader).

 ```javascript
 {